aaronsaray/aaronsaray.com/cv.md

 ### Work Experience

+**Dealer Inpsire.
+Naperville, IL (10/17 - present)**
+*Director of Product Engineering*
+Dealer Inspire provides a full suite of software for automotive dealerships.
+As the Director of Product Engineering, I oversee two products: Online Shopper and Fuel.
+Online Shopper allows customers to find, customize, finance and finish an entire purchase of an automobile.
+It features real-time financing quotes, integrates with inventory and provides customized incentives and accessories.
+Fuel automatically manages online advertising between AdWords and Bing, while integrating with Facebook lead forms.
+With budget constraints, automated ROI bid adjustments and live inventory integration, Fuel keeps ads up to date and optimizes their performance.
+My job is to build up my development team, remove obstacles and keep everyone informed.
+This means I split my time between mentoring and coaching for technical and career paths, leading status meetings and working to stream-line integration of multiple products.

 **Dealer Inspire.
-Naperville, IL (10/16 to present)**
+Naperville, IL (10/16 to 10/17)**
 *Senior Software Engineer*
-Dealer Inspire offers a multitude of products for the automotive dealership; everything from websites, online chat and customer management and digital advertisement.
-I am rewriting an application from a full-stack Kohana application to a scaled, message-based API service using the Laravel 5 framework.
+Originally hired as a Senior Developer before my 2017 promotion, I was rewriting an application from a full-stack Kohana application to a scaled, message-based API service using the Laravel 5 framework.
 This application integrates with Salesforce, Google AdWords, Bing Ads, and Facebook Ads, providing a unified interface for managing a single budget and client over multiple ad networks.

 **Wallit (formerly iMoneza, LLC).
 Brookfield, WI.
 (2/16 - 10/16)**
 *Senior Software Engineer*